 We support renewable energy and partner with our customers to ensure safe and reliable interconnection of renewable energy into the electric grid.

 In the District of Columbia, you may have questions as you consider applying for small generator interconnections and net energy metering.
 We have compiled a list of a few frequently asked questions that may be helpful.
 If you have any further questions, contact our Green Power Connection™ team.
-You can also download a PDF version of the FAQs.

 What is Net Energy Metering?